 And a special thanks to you, our customers and stockholders.
 You've chosen Texas Farm Credit as your financial partner, and we appreciate and value your confidence in us.
 We look forward to our continued relationship and a prosperous 2022.

-Mark Miller
+/s/ Mark Miller

-Chief Executive Officer
+Mark Miller Chief Executive Officer

 Table of Contents